-- Was the goal met?
-No - 2.
-What data supports the outcome of the goal?
-Griffin was below 90% student daily attendance. - What process/action step/Intervention contributed to the outcome of the goal?
-Processes: Wellness checks, home visits.
-Hiring a parent facilitator to foster relationships to support building relationships.
-Provide professional learning based on culturally responsive framework. - 4.
+- 1. Was the goal met? - 2.
+What data supports the outcome of the goal? - 3.
+What process/action step/Intervention contributed to the outcome of the goal? - 4.
 Reflecting on outcomes: - a.
-If the goal was not met, what actionable strategies could be implemented to address the area of need? - i.
-Develop increased attendance recognition and short-term incentives. - ii.
-Provide restorative practice for staff members. - iii.
-Create counselor support groups. - b.
-If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level?
+If the goal was not met, what actionable strategies could be implemented to address the area of need? - b.
+If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level? - c.

-c.
 If the outcomes exceeded the goal, what are the next steps?